 - Get Involved

-In the hustle and bustle of the greater Los Angeles area, the Veterans Parkway (previously known as the Hermosa Valley Greenbelt) provides a cool, peaceful escape that is just minutes from the beach.
+In the hustle and bustle of the greater Los Angeles area, the Veterans Parkway provides a cool, peaceful escape just a few minutes from the beach.
 This 3.5-mile trail nestled in a greenway of lush vegetation and flowers seems almost hidden, meandering through the ocean-side suburbs of Manhattan Beach and Hermosa Beach.
-These communities, about 20 minutes south of Los Angeles, have all the quintessential qualities of classic Southern California towns, including palm-tree-lined boulevards and an assortment of surf shops, beachfront bars and restaurants.
+These communities, about 20 minutes south of Los Angeles, have all the quintessential qualities of classic Southern California towns, including palm-tree-lined boulevards and an assortment of surf shops, beachfront bars, and restaurants.

 TrailLink is a free service provided by Rails-to-Trails conservancy

 (a non-profit) and we need your support!